Laiki agora: Permits

 All sellers must receive a special permit by the government in order to be able to sell produce in a people's market.
 There are also strict professional and social requirements.

 There are two kind of permits: the "producer's permit" for the "producers", and the "professional's permit" for the "professionals".
 Permits, by law, are not given to "producers" over 65 years old or "professionals" over 55 years old.

-"Producers" must prove that they are the owners and farmers of a "family farm" (defined as a farm held by a farmer and the other people working on the farm are their husband or wive, children, or close relatives).
+"Producers" must prove that they are the owners and farmers of a "family farm" (defined as a farm held by a farmer and the other people working on the farm are their husband or wife, children, or close relatives).

 Both "producers" and "professionals" need to have completed their obligatory military service, and before a permit is granted the military's office must equip the prospective seller's with a document proving (known as "type A" in Greece) that they have served the military or legally granted an exemption.

 Before a permit is granted, the prospective seller's application is examined by a committee of experts who decide whether the applicant can be allowed to sell products in laikes agores in accordance with the local laws.

 "Professionals" are barred from undertaking any other profession, trade, or commercial activity after they are granted a permit to sell products in a people's market.
 They have to accept selling in the market as their sole income-generating trade, or vioporistikon epaggelma (life-earning profession).